 Children are very welcome at Morland.
-The house sleeps 18 children or adults, including the single bed in Minna's Room and three beds in the The Canon's Room.
+The house sleeps 19 children or adults, including the twin bunks in Minna's Room (suitable for adults) and three beds in the The Canon's Room.
 Over and above that, we can provide up to two cots (please provide your own linen) and there's a double sofa bed in the Snug.
 We can also provide up to three high chairs.
-Thick stone walls mean that baby monitors may not reach as far as you would like; be prepared to be creative with chaining, or mobile phone apps and WiFi.
+Thick stone walls mean that baby monitors may not reach as far as you would like; be prepared to be creative with chaining, or mobile phone apps and Wifi.

 Well-behaved dogs are welcome, at a fee of £20 per dog.
 They must be restricted to the kitchen, the snug and the garden; we regret that dogs are not allowed in the principal rooms or upstairs.
 All messes in the garden must be cleaned up.
 Any damage must be paid for, and repair/cleaning costs will be deducted from the bond.

 There is a comprehensive modern fire alarm system with smoke detectors in every room, and on both front and back staircases.
 If a fire starts anywhere in the house, the alarms sound from every sensor.

 There are three reserved spaces for residents directly in front of the house at the end of the drive, and seven more available for extra cars, which are shared with visitors to the Mill Yard Café.